rec/gitz/doc/git-split.rst

 ========

 ``git split``
-    Splits the staging area if it's not empty, otherwise HEAD
+    Split the staging area if it's not empty, otherwise HEAD

 ``git split HEAD``
-    Splits the squash of the staging area and HEAD
+    Split the squash of the staging area and HEAD

 ``git split HEAD~``
-    Splits the squash of the staging area, HEAD and HEAD~
+    Split the squash of the staging area, HEAD and HEAD~